-Treasured Cluj is the association that has been organising the Hungarian Cultural Days of Cluj for the seventh time this year was founded in the spring of 2010.
-Its primary aim was to fulfil a dream that seemed for many like an impossible mission to achieve: to create the widest possible cooperation among the civil society, church-related organisations, and the educational and political institutions existing in Cluj, and by that common force to organise every year the Hungarian days of the city, or the days of the Cluj Hungarians, within the framework of a one-week festival carried out in the public spaces of the city.
+The Treasured Cluj Association (Kincses Kolozsvár Egyesület) is the association that has been organising the Hungarian Cultural Days of Cluj for nine years since its founding in the spring of 2010.
+Its primary goal was to fulfil a dream that seemed for many like an impossible mission, namely: to create the widest possible cooperation among the civil society, church-related organisations and the educational and political institutions existing in Cluj, and through their collective force to maintain annually the Hungarian Days of the city within the framework of a one-week festival, carried out in the public spaces of the city centre.

-It is well-known that the capital city of Transylvania – together with its fifty-sixty thousand indigenous Hungarian population – was put in shackles by history for over half a century.
-Most of the country could breathe a sigh of relief after the forty years of communist dictatorship were over, but not the city of Cluj, considered the place that “cannot be given up”.
-History reserved another one and a half decades of extra suffering for this ill-fated city.
-Under the burden of this undeserved and unjustly lengthy punishment, the Hungarian community of the town got ever more disorganised, its future became ever more questionable.
+It is well-known that the capital city of Transylvania – together with its sixty thousand indigenous Hungarian population – was put in shackles by history for over half a century.
+While most of the country could breathe a sigh of relief when the forty years of communist dictatorship ended, Cluj – being considered the place that “cannot be given up” – couldn’t afford that luxury yet.
+Thus, history reserved another 15 years of extra suffering for this ill-fated city.
+Under the burden of this undeserved and unjustly lengthy punishment the Hungarian community of the town got ever more disorganised and its future became ever more questionable.

-Looking back from the perspective of these seven years it may not seem exaggerated that the Hungarian community of Cluj succeeded to rediscover itself within the frames of the series of events organised by the Kincses Kolozsvár Egyesület.
-After six decades, the Hungarians living in the city – irrespective of their social, religious, political backgrounds – due to the Hungarian Cultural Days could again enjoy the unique experience that was only remembered by the older generation: living the joy of unrestricted belongingness to a healthy community.
+Looking back from the perspective of these nine years it may not seem an exaggeration to say that the Hungarian community of Cluj succeeded in rediscovering itself within the framework of these cultural events organised by the Treasured Cluj Association.
+After six decades the Hungarians living in the city – irrespective of their social, religious or political backgrounds, and thanks to the Hungarian Cultural Days – could once again enjoy the unique experience so fondly remembered by previous generations: that of living the joy of belonging, without restriction, to a healthy and vibrant community.

 Founding members of the Association:

-Gyula Szép teacher of music, director of the Cluj Hungarian Opera
+Gyula Szép – music teacher, director of the Hungarian Opera House in Cluj

-Levente Csigi economist, the executive president of the Carpathia Hungarian – Romanian Chamber of Commerce and Industry
+Levente Csigi – economist, executive president of the Carpathia Hungarian – Romanian Chamber of Commerce and Industry